 And the evidence shows that we are already experiencing more, and in some cases more severe, extreme-weather events.
 Project forwards 80 years — to a time only as distant from us as now as from the Second World War — and the climate could be “incompatible with any reasonable characterisation of an organised, equitable, and civilised global community”, as one scientist has put it.

-4. We cannot tackle climate change and poverty at the same time
+Myth 4: we cannot tackle climate change and poverty at the same time

 We cannot do it separately.
 Rising temperatures have the potential to reverse development gains in the poorer parts of the world, driving 122 million people into poverty over the next decade alone.

 At the same time, renewable technologies such as wind and solar power are now cheaper than coal and gas in many places, and often the most realistic way of getting electricity to people living in rural areas without electricity.
 Women’s education is also one of the most important ways of reducing population growth and tackling climate change.